ansible/ansible/docs/docsite/rst/user_guide/become.rst

 * By default, the become user logs on with an interactive session, so it must have the right to do so on the Windows host.
 If it does not inherit the ``SeAllowLogOnLocally`` privilege or inherits the ``SeDenyLogOnLocally`` privilege, the become process will fail.
+Either add the privilege or set the ``logon_type`` flag to change the logon type used.

 * Prior to Ansible version 2.3, become only worked when ``ansible_winrm_transport`` was either ``basic`` or ``credssp``.
 This